How We Test, Rate, and Review Antivirus Software

 How we calculate our ratings

 We’ve included the percentages of how each aspect is weighted when we evaluate the software.
-We keep a grading rubric where we enter all the information based on a 5-star system.
+We keep a grading rubric where we enter all the information based on a five-star system.
 Once the totals are tallied, we input our star rating on our product reviews based on the breakdown you see above.

 Testing is not a one-and-done situation.
 We retest products regularly and give updates on if and how the service has changed.
 This allows us to recommend the best antivirus software so you can make an informed decision.